Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

-Post-hemorrhagic anemia is a dangerous condition for human health and life.
-Insufficient blood volume leads to the development of a serious pathology - a lack of hemoglobin.
-If the process of the formation of post-hemorrhagic anemia is not stopped in a timely manner, then there will be a serious threat to life.
+Fast hemorrhagic anemia - dangerous condition for human health and life.
+Insufficient blood volume leads to the development of a serious pathology - lack of hemoglobin.
+If the formation process is not stopped in a timely manner posthemorrhagic anemia, there will be a serious threat to life.

-There are many different cells in the blood that perform separate functions.
-Among them are red blood cells - erythrocytes containing hemoglobin.
-They play an important role: they deliver oxygen from the lungs to different parts of the human body.
+Blood contains a lot various cells, which perform separate functions.
+Among them are red blood cells - red blood cells containing hemoglobin.
+They perform an important role: they deliver oxygen from the lungs to different parts of the human body.

-Anemia is a pathological condition when the content of hemoglobin or red blood cells in the blood drops sharply.
-The most common red blood cell deficiency associated with prolonged bleeding.
+Anemia is pathological condition when the content of hemoglobin or red blood cells in the blood drops sharply.
+The most common is a lack of red blood cells associated with prolonged bleeding.
 This phenomenon is called posthemorrhagic anemia.

 The condition itself is rarely diagnosed as a separate disease.
-Usually, the fact of anemia is interpreted as a symptom of another pathology.
-According to the WHO, more than 30% of the world's inhabitants suffer from anemia.
+Usually the fact of anemia is interpreted as a symptom of another pathology.
+According to WHO, more than 30% of the world's inhabitants suffer from anemia.

-The danger of this condition is that a long-term lack of erythrocytes against the background of a reduced amount of blood can cause not only oxygen starvation and vascular insufficiency, but also the development of malignant tumors, dystrophy of tissues and organs, and also provoke hematopoietic diseases.
-The most dangerous is this process during pregnancy, when not only the health of the mother is harmed, but also her unborn child.
+The danger of this condition is that a long-term lack of red blood cells against the background of a reduced amount of blood can cause not only oxygen starvation and vascular insufficiency, but also the development malignant tumors, degeneration of tissues and organs, as well as provoke hematopoietic diseases.
+This process is most dangerous during pregnancy, when it harms not only the health of the mother, but also her unborn child.

-Various situations can provoke the development of the disease, sometimes arising against the background of existing ailments or due to unexpected force majeure circumstances:
+Can provoke the development of the disease various situations, sometimes arising against the background of existing ailments or due to unexpected force majeure circumstances:

-In women, these may be the following reasons for development:
+In women it may be following reasons development:

 • ectopic pregnancy;